CSIRO helped small business Yolngu Business Enterprises (YBE2) develop the capability to control destructive ant infestations for Rio Tinto Alcan.

 In addition to their mine rehabilitation work, YBE2 is now contracted to control ant pests in new areas at the Gove site on an ongoing basis.

-This project was supported by the Enterprise Connect Researchers in Business program, which was an Australian Government initiative that provided funding to support the placement of researchers directly into businesses to help them develop and implement new commercial ideas.
+This project was supported by the Australian Government’s Entrepreneurs’ Programme, Innovation Connections service.
+An initiative that provides funding to support the placement of researchers directly into businesses to help them develop and implement new commercial ideas.